tytydraco/yessleep/out/They_shouldve_never_confiscated_my_sons_Tamagotchi.md

 "Uh...
 Gaba? or *Baba*...
 I think?
 Babe, you and Nicky need to meet me at Mount Sinai."

 A jolt of fear struck down my spine.
 All of a sudden my mind felt like it was racing ahead of me.

 My mother in-law's mortality being connected to a toy was quite the leap, I know... but in that moment, it truly felt crystal clear.
 How could this happen?
 It felt like the most basic rules of reality were simply torn out from under me.
 I had to move; fast.

 "We're on our way."

-A wall of obsidian grey clouds lay heavy above our neighborhood.
+A wall of obsidian clouds lay heavy above our neighborhood.
 Nicky and I piled into the car.

 "Daddy... where are we going?"